 PIRA provides insurers an avenue for enriching dialogue with each other, with regulators, and with other groups, and helps insurers harness opportunities that will better serve their customers.

-Nat Re CEO Allan R. Santos is the Chairman of the Board of Trustees of PIRA.
+Nat Re President & CEO Allan R. Santos served as Chairman of the Board of Trustees of PIRA from 2019 to 2021.

 ASEAN Reinsurance Working Committee (ARWC)